ToneXum/LPAF/readme.md

 so old to the point where outdated practices are being used which further hinder performance and usability.

-LPAF attempts to solve those problems by focusing on ease-of-use, a modern coding style and overhead low procedures.
+LPAF attempts to solve those problems by focusing on a modern coding style and overhead low procedures while maintaining ease-of-use.
 At its core, LPAF is simply abstracting OS-level API interactions with some flavor on top.
 This makes LPAF perfect for any performance, resource or time critical application.

 ## Documentation and Information
 Documentation exists in the form of doxygen for all symbols.
 Guides and tutorials are provided in `doc/`.

 ## Contact
 For any inquiries you can send an E-Mail to tonexum@national.shitposting.agency (Yes, I'm not joking.
 Checked every few days)

 ## Special thanks to JetBrains
 [JetBrains](https://jb.gg/) supports this project by providing a licence to their products for open source development.<br>
 <img style="width: 32%; height 32%;" src="https://resources.jetbrains.com/storage/products/company/brand/logos/jb_beam.png" alt="Main JetBrains Logo">